ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Hence, issuers may register new claims about their artifacts, but they cannot delete or alter earlier claims, or hide their claims from third parties such as auditors.

-Crucially, trust in the TS itself can be supported by providing guarantees about their implementation, based on hardware attestation, and by holding them accountable, based on independent auditing of the correctness and consistency of their whole transparency ledger.
+Crucially, trust in the TS itself can be supported by providing guarantees about their implementation, based on system attestation, and by holding them accountable, based on independent auditing of the correctness and consistency of their whole transparency ledger.

 The TS specified in this architecture caters two types of audiences: